-ABSTRACT:
+SUMMARY:

-Most of the new techniques in seismic design of structures are based on changing the dynamic characteristics of buildings to receive less earthquake input force and energy and to dissipate the energy with lower damage and deformation in structural components of the system.
-Mass isolation of structures is one of this techniques that focuses on the mass of the structure as the main target for seismic isolation and reducing earthquake effects on buildings In this paper, the seismic behaviour of vertical mass isolated structures against the earthquake is studied.
-The analytical model used for this investigation is a dual mass-spring model which is an extended form of the three element Maxwell model.
-In this study, the ability of mass isolation techniques in reducing earthquake effects on buildings with two approaches, parametric and numerical approaches, is shown.
-In the parametric approach, by definition an isolation factor for structure and determination the dynamic characteristics of system, the relative optimum value of the isolator damping coefficient is obtained.
+Vertical mass isolation of structures is one of the new techniques in seismic design of structures that focuses on the mass of the structure as the main target for seismic isolation and reducing earthquake effects on buildings.
+In this paper, the seismic behaviour of vertical seismic isolated structures with semi-active control system against the earthquake is studied.
+These structures are assumed to be consisted of two subsystems.
+Mass subsystem possesses low lateral stiffness but carries the major part of mass of the system .
+Stiffness subsystem , however, controls the deformation of the mass subsystem and attributes with much higher stiffness.
+The isolator layer is , therefore, located in between the mass and the stiffness subsystems and assumed to be a semi-active hydraulic damper system.
+The analytical model used for this investigation is a dual mass-spring model which is a extended form of the three element Maxwell model.
+In this study, the ability of vertical isolation techniques in reducing earthquake effects on buildings with two approaches, parametric and numerical approaches, is shown.
+In the parametric approach, by definition an isolation factor for structure and determination the dynamic characteristics of structure, the relative optimum value of the isolator damping coefficient is obtained.
 The results provide an insight on role of relative stiffness and mass ratio of the two subsystems.
-Finally, in the numerical approach, the spectral responses of these structures due to the earthquake are investigated.
-The results show a noticeable decrease in earthquake input force to vertical mass isolated structures in comparison with non-isolated structures.
+Finally, in the numerical approach , the spectral responses of these structures due to the earthquake are investigated.
+The results show a noticeable decrease in earthquake input force to vertical isolated structures in comparison with non-isolated structures.

-KEYWORDS: Seismic isolation, Mass isolation, Isolation factor, Damping factor
+Keywords: Vertical seismic isolation, Mass isolation, Isolation factor, Damping factor, Semi-active control